Eva Perón: Early relationship with Juan Perón

 Official portrait of Juan Domingo Perón and Eva Perón, by Numa Ayrinhac in 1948.
 He is the only Argentine President to be accompanied by the First Lady in an official portrait.

 On 15 January 1944, an earthquake occurred in the town of San Juan, Argentina, killing ten thousand people.
 In response, Juan Perón, who was then the Secretary of Labor, established a fund to raise money to aid the victims.
 He devised a plan to have an "artistic festival" as a fundraiser, and invited radio and film actors to participate.
 After a week of fundraising, all participants met at a gala held at Luna Park Stadium in Buenos Aires on 22 January 1944, to benefit earthquake victims.

 At this gala, Eva Duarte first met Colonel Juan Perón.
 Eva promptly became Perón's girlfriend.
-She referred to the day she met him as her "marvelous day".
+She referred to the day she met him as her "marvellous day".
 Juan Perón and Eva left the gala together at around two in the morning.
 (Perón's first wife, Aurelia Tizón, had died of uterine cancer in 1938.)

 Eva Duarte had no knowledge of or interest in politics prior to meeting Juan Perón; therefore, she never argued with Perón or any of his inner circle, but merely absorbed what she heard.
 Juan Perón later claimed in his memoir that he purposefully selected Eva as his pupil, and set out to create in her a "second I".
 Juan Perón may have allowed Eva Duarte such intimate exposure and knowledge of his inner circle because of his age: he was 48 and she was 24 when they met.
-He had come to politics late in life, and was therefore free of preconceived ideas of how his political career should be conducted, and he was willing to accept whatever aid she offered him.
+He had come to politics late in life and was therefore free of preconceived ideas of how his political career should be conducted, and he was willing to accept whatever aid she offered him.

 In May 1944, it was announced that broadcast performers must organize themselves into a union, and that this union would be the only one permitted to operate in Argentina.
 Shortly after the formation of the union, Eva Duarte was elected its president.
 Juan Perón had made the suggestion that performers create a union, and the other performers likely felt it was good politics to elect his mistress.
 Shortly after her election as president of the union, Eva Duarte began a daily program called Toward a Better Future, which dramatized, in soap opera form, the accomplishments of Juan Perón.
 Often, Perón's own speeches were played during the program.
 When she spoke, Eva Duarte spoke in ordinary language as a regular woman, perhaps because she wanted listeners to believe what she herself believed about Juan Perón.